 The Tram line T4 will take you all the way to the end of Avinguda Diagonal.

-There is also no shortage of taxis in the vicinity thanks to the shopping centre.
 The whole of Diagonal Mar can easily be discovered on foot.
-The planning of the streets is just like that of Eixample, so it's practically impossible to get lost.There are plenty of pleasant walks and cycling paths at the park, which will allow you to appreciate the tranquility and laid back atmosphere of Diagonal Mar.
+The planning of the streets is just like that of Eixample, so it's practically impossible to get lost.There're plenty of pleasant walks and cycling paths at the park, which will allow you to appreciate the tranquillity and laid back atmosphere of Diagonal Mar.